unixpickle/cubezapp/assets/scripts/model/README.md

  * **getSolveCount**() - get the number of [Solve](#solve-object) objects for the current puzzle.
  * **getSolves**(start, count, cb) - get a list of [Solve](#solve-object) objects asynchronously.
  * **getStats**() - get the current [Stats](#stats-object) object.
 This returns null if the stats are currently being recomputed.
+ * **modifyAllPuzzles**(attrs) - modify attributes of the current puzzle and all other puzzles.
+Provide a dictionary of attributes to set on the puzzles.
  * **modifyGlobalSettings**(attrs) - modify attributes of the global settings.
  * **modifyPuzzle**(attrs) - modify attributes of the current puzzle.
 Provide a dictionary of attributes to set on the current puzzle.
  * **modifySolve**(id, attrs) - modify attributes of a solve in the current puzzle.
 Provide a solve id and an object containing attributes to set.